pranaydarode/Diabetes-Prediction-Model/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, feel free to open an issue or submit a pull request.

 7. License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU(General Public License v3.0) -see the LICENSE file for details.

 Feel free to customize this README to suit your project’s specifics.
 Good luck with your diabetes prediction model! 🌟🩺